ccb-hms/osca-workbench/learners/setup.md

 ### R and RStudio

 - R and RStudio are separate downloads and installations.
-R is the underlying statistical computing environment, but using R alone is no fun.
-RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
+R is a programming language and collection of software that implements that language.
+RStudio is a graphical integrated development environment
+(IDE) that makes using R much easier and more interactive.
 You need to install R before you install RStudio.
-After installing both programs, you will need to install some specific R packages within RStudio.
+After installing both programs, you will need to install some R libraries from within RStudio.
 Follow the instructions below for your operating system, and then follow the instructions to install packages.

 ### You are running Windows